Er-Simon/Telegram-Member-Booster/README.md

 - **Don't Use Fresh Sessions**
   Using newly created sessions results in significant limitations, which can lead to peer flood errors after just a few invitations.
 A good session should be at least one month old.
 In the case of fresh sessions, set the maximum number of invitations to 20 per account.

+- **Un-hide Destination Group Members**
+  For an initial period, it is recommended to ensure that the members of the destination group are visible.
+This allows you to gather member data and avoid sending invitations to users who are already part of the target group.

 - **Do Not Change Action Limits in `consts.py`**:
   The action limits in the `consts.py` file have been thoroughly tested.
 Modifying them could lead to errors, restrictions, or account bans.